szczyglis-dev/py-gpt/README.md

 - `Research bot` - researcher, 3 sub-agents inside: planner, searcher and writer as base agent
 - `Simple agent` - a single agent.
 - `Evolve` - in each generation (cycle), the best response from a given parent agent is selected; in the next generation, the cycle repeats.
+- `B2B` - bot-to-bot communication, involving two bots interacting with each other while keeping a human in the loop.

 More types will be available in the future.